Roof Safety and OSHA Fall Protection Standards: Which method is best?

 - New building construction

-- Adding passive fall protection to an existing building or
+- Adding passive fall protection to an existing building or structure

 - An addition to existing guardrails

-So, next time you’re on your way home from work, eager to fire up the barbeque after a long day, take a minute to look back at your building and ask yourself, “Which roof safety system should I choose for my next job?”
+So the next time you’re on your way home from work, eager to fire up the barbeque after a long day, take a minute to look back at your building and ask yourself, “Which roof safety system should I choose for my next job?”
 Architectural Rooftop Guardrails might be first on your list.

 This article is based on the research and opinion of the writer and should not be used as legal advice.